zombiesbyte/exibeo/docs/readme.txt

 A:	The intention of this web app was to present a collection of albums to a user
 	based on their login information.
-Although the albums that are not included for a particular login are hidden, it is still possible for anyone to access the folder should they have to tools and know-how to retreive information from a directory scan.
+Although the albums that are not included for a particular login are hidden, it is still possible for anyone to access the folder should they have to tools and know-how to retrieve information from a directory scan.
 In short, generally your photos won't be found but they would not be secure.
 This will be a greater concern if this is going to be a public server.